 It's also important to know the suicide risk factors, so you can help yourself, a friend, or a family member if suicide ever becomes an issue.

 What Are Teen Suicide Risk Factors?

 Risk factors are habits or histories that put someone at greater likelihood of having a problem.
 Some of the risk factors for suicide may be inherited, such as a family history of suicide.
 Others, like physical illness, may also be out of your control.
 But if you can recognize the risk factors for suicide early and act to change the ones you can control, you may save your life -- or that of a close friend or family member.

 Read the suicide risk factors below and check the ones you can control.
 (For instance, you can talk to a mental health professional for ways to deal with lack of social support, feelings of hopelessness, or mood disorders like depression.)

 It's important to take these risk factors for suicide very seriously:

-- Exposure to others who have committed suicide.
+- Exposure to others who have attempted or committed suicide

 What Are Suicide Protective Factors?